amos1969/pandas-for-teachers/README.md

 activity that teachers can work through at their own pace using either their own data-set or ones, which are pre-provided.

-Ideas so far:

-+ Weather forecast data
-+ Traffic data
-+ Parking data
-+ School data
-+ Data feeds from
-+ Plot some time series data feeds from Manchester car parks

 Include following link: https://goo.gl/forms/DqC9ZowerH0otE2I3 to survey about teachers and Data Science for Sue Sentance

-Beginners Session - similar to STEM Centre one
+Beginners Session - similar to STEM Centre one, maybe use postcodes et al.
 Car Park Data
 Postcode data to map